nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### Viewing all available modules:

-Displays all modules from the master list of modules that the user can choose from.
+Displays all modules from the master list of modules that you can choose from.

 <div markdown="span" class="alert alert-primary"> :bulb: **Tip:**
 The master list of modules also displays each modules module credits on the right.